 Quick answer

-NRG Stadium - High commercial priority
+NRG Stadium - High planning priority

 City